yogitapatlekar/k8s/README.md

 ConfigMap: to store variables

-secret: to store confiantial variables
+secret: to store confidantial variables